JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 For actions registered at runtime (e.g., in a tool window toolbar), add an [`<action>`](plugin_configuration_file.md#idea-plugin__actions__action) entry with
 [`EmptyAction`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/actionSystem/EmptyAction.java)
-to "reserve" Action ID so they become visible in <ui-path>Settings/Preferences | Keymap</ui-path>.
+to "reserve" Action ID so they become visible in <ui-path>Settings | Keymap</ui-path>.